Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Subextremal Kerr black holes

 The potential in \eqref{eq:radial-ODE-alpha} can thus be written as

-from where we may now read off the appropriate values of $m_1,m_2,m_3,\Lambda_3,E$. \end{proof}
+from where we may now read off the appropriate values of $m_1,m_2,m_3,p,E$. \end{proof}

-\begin{remark} The observation in Lemma~\ref{lemma:SQCD-Kerr} is due to Aminov, Grassi and Hatsuda \cite{Aminov2020,Hatsuda2020}, who realized that there is a parallel between the Teukolsky equation on subextremal Kerr black holes and the $SU(2)$ Seiberg--Witten theory with three fundamental hypermultiplets in supersymmetric quantum chromodynamics (SQCD) \cite{Ito2017}.
-The connection to SQCD serves merely as a motivation for us to write \eqref{eq:Aminov-ODE} and \eqref{eq:SQCD-masses}, as the theory plays no role in our proof. \end{remark}
+\begin{remark}[Connection with SQCD] In \cite{Aminov2020} (see also \cite{Hatsuda2020}, Aminov, Grassi and Hatsuda realized that an analogy can be drawn between the Teukolsky equation on subextremal Kerr black holes and the $SU(2)$ Seiberg--Witten theory with three fundamental hypermultiplets in supersymmetric quantum chromodynamics (SQCD) \cite[Section 3]{Ito2017}: the latter provides a template ODE, \eqref{eq:Aminov-ODE}, which can be matched to the Teukolsky radial ODE \eqref{eq:radial-ODE-alpha} as in Lemma~\ref{lemma:SQCD-Kerr}.
+We emphasize that the connection to SQCD serves merely as a motivation to write \eqref{eq:Aminov-ODE} and \eqref{eq:SQCD-masses}, and the theory plays no role in the proof of Theorem~\ref{thm:mode-stability-Kerr-intro}. \end{remark}

 Next, we give a characterization of the point spectrum of \eqref{eq:Aminov-ODE}, in the space of solutions with suitable boundary conditions, by a Jaffé expansion \cite{Jaffe1934}, also known in the black hole community as Leaver's method \cite{Leaver1985}.